Family Stories

 By 1841, Maria Thompson (55), Pauper, was in the Hamlet of Cransley, as the head of the family with younger sons Solomon (20), Carpenter's Apprentice and William (15), and daughter Martha (14), as well as a John James (20) - presumably a boarder/lodger - also a Carpenter's Apprentice.

-In 1861, Maria Thompson (74) widow, was still living in Cransley, with just her son Thomas (31) living with her.
+In 1861, Maria Thompson (74) widow, was still living in Little Cransley, with just her son William Thompson (31, actually 36) living with her.
+Thomas Thompson (50) Carpenter was living alone in Cransley.

 George Collins and Martha Thompson